The best places to visit in Corfu, Greece

 Flight to Corfu Airport

-To get to Crete you should take a flight from your country or from Athens to Corfu International Airport.
+To get to Corfu you should take a flight from your country or Athens to Corfu International Airport (IATA code CFU).
 The airport of Corfu is called Ioannis Kapodistrias and is located 2 km from the capital of the island and 3 km from the port.
-To find the air tickets to Corfu we suggest you use JETRADAR.
+To find the air tickets to Corfu we suggest you use the online service AVIASALES.
 It is one of the largest online search engines for flights all over the world.
 This service helps to compare airfares from many airlines, travel agencies, and systems, and book the cheapest tickets available.

 Ferry from Igoumenitsa Port to Corfu Island